wolfSSL/wolfBoot-examples/test-app-STM32F4-measured-boot/README.md

 Measured Boot PCR is = 0x01020304050607080910
 ```

 This value is the one created by wolfBoot during start of the device.
 This value is the result of PCR Extend operation and depends on the firmware image loaded.
 Using the same firmware image should produce the same PCR measurement.
-By using different firmware images a change in the PCR value can be obsereved, simulating tampering.
+By using different firmware images a change in the PCR value can be observed, simulating tampering.

 For more information about measured boot contact us at facts@wolfssl.com